ONSdigital/sdg_data_updates/6-2-1/README.md

 ### 6-2-1 sourcing data instructions

+You will need to download three similar csv files.
+These analyse the sanitation data by service level, facility type, and safely managed criteria.
-1) To download the latest School workforce in England data go to https://explore-education-statistics.service.gov.uk/data-tables/school-workforce-in-england .
+1) To download the latest wash data School workforce in England data go to https://washdata.org/data/household#!/gbr .
-2) Under Step 2 select the "Teacher characteristics" dataset.
-3) Under "What would you like to do?" click "Download full data set (ZIP)"
-4) In your downloads folder, open the zip folder.
-It will be named something like "school-workforce-in-england_2022.zip".
+2) Click "View data table"
+3) Under measure, select "Sanitation".
+4) Under Inequality select "Total", "Rural", and "Urban".
+5) Under Time period select the full range.
+Currently this is 2000 to 2020.
+6) Under Ladder type select "Analyse by service level".
+7) Download as csv.
+8) Go to your downloads folder and copy the csv file into the Input folder within 6-2-1.
+Rename it as "washdash_service_level.csv".
+9) Under Ladder type select "Analyse by facility type".
+10) Download as csv.
+11) Go to your downloads folder and copy the csv file into the Input folder within 6-2-1.
+Rename it as "washdash_facility_type.csv".
+12) Under Ladder type select "Analyse by safely managed criteria".
+13) Download as csv.
-5) In the data subfolder copy the csv file into the Input folder within 4-c-1.
-It will be called something like "workforce_teacher_characteristics_2010_2022_nat_reg_la.csv" .
+14) Go to your downloads folder and copy the csv file into the Input folder within 6-2-1.
+Rename it as "washdash_criteria.csv".

+15) you should have three files in the 6-2-1/Input folder. "washdash_facility_type.csv", "washdash_criteria.csv", and "washdash_service_level.csv".